Oklahoma Law Enforcement Memorial

 W. W. “Bill” McCall - Deputy U. S. Marshal

-U. S. Marshal Service
+U. S. Marshals Service January 10, 1895

-William “Bill” McCall was twenty-nine when he was appointed a Deputy U.S. Marshal in 1889 for the Eastern District of Texas in Paris, Texas.
-For the next three years William McCall was an efficient officer and made many arrests.
 In January of 1892, a group of four black men, Esau Gordon, Henderson Gordon, Nero Blue, and Washington Bruner, had been going up and down the Canadian River stealing whatever they could get their hands on.
 Numerous citizens were robbed, and dozens of horses stolen.
 Deputy Marshal William McCall was especially acquainted with gang member Esau Gordon from a previous encounter with him.
 The robberies occurred in the Chickasaw Nation which fell under the jurisdiction of the U. S. Marshal of the Eastern District of Texas.
 Several arrest warrants were issued for the gang members.
-Deputy Marshal William McCall along with three other deputies and two possemen soon picked up the gang’s trail.
+Deputy Marshal William McCall along with three other deputies and two posse soon picked up the gang’s trail.

-On Friday, January 29, 1892, shortly after dark, the lawmen arrived at Caesar Bruner’s house, located five miles northwest of Seminole, outside the town of Heliswa, Deputy Marshal William MCall went to the horse lot looking for the homeowner Caesar Bruner to make arrangements to feed the officers.
+On Friday, January 29, 1892, shortly after dark, the lawmen arrived at Caesar Bruner’s house, located five miles northwest of Seminole, outside the town of Heliswa, Deputy Marshal William McCall went to the horse lot looking for the homeowner Caesar Bruner to make arrangements to feed the officers.
 Deputy Marshal William McCall was surprised to see Easu Gordon and three others there with Caesar Bruner.
-Esau Gordon recognized the lawman, drew his guns and opened fire on the deputy marshal, who returned fire.
+Esau Gordon recognized the lawman, drew his guns, and opened fire on the deputy marshal, who returned fire.
 The rest of the lawmen came running to the horse lot and opened fire on the outlaws.
 Deputy Marshal William McCall was wounded in the thigh by one of Easu Gordon’s bullets.
 Finally, the outlaws withdrew.
 Washington Bruner was found dead in the horse lot.
 Deputy Marshal William McCall was taken to the nearest doctor for treatment of his leg wound and it appeared he would survive.
 On Thursday, January 10, 1895, Deputy Marshal William McCall died in Allen, Indian Territory, according to medical reports, as a direct result of the leg wound sustained in the line of duty.

 OLEM – 9N-3-5 NLEOM –

-William L. “Bill” McClendon - State Trooper
+William L. “Bill” McClendon - Trooper

-Oklahoma Highway Patrol
+Oklahoma Highway Patrol October 1, 2006

 About 1:20 p.m. on Sunday, October 1, 2006, Trooper William McClendon, 37, was dispatched to an emergency call on the Will Rogers Turnpike near Claremore.
 While he was in route on the Will Rogers Turnpike, the call was canceled.
 Trooper William McClendon pulled to the shoulder of the turnpike in preparation for a turnaround.
 As Trooper McClendon attempted the turn through a concrete barrier opening his Dodge Charger patrol car was struck by an eighteen-wheel Peterbuilt tractor-trailer.
 Trooper William McClendon and the truck driver, Hussein Haji-ege Osman, 25, were both killed.